 We like to consider June as the start of the real preseason in Croatia.
 You can consider it as an upgraded May.
 It rapidly gets warmer and you can already expect temperatures that are higher than 30 degrees Celsius but it’s still much bearable than those in July and August.
 June is perfect for weddings because most of the wedding services are easy to find and book in this period and everybody’s kind of fresh and full of positive energy.

 Most of the tourist attractions and services are already open.
-Sea is very nice and just perfect for swimming.
+The sea is very nice and just perfect for swimming.

 July and August

 The busiest and hottest months in Croatia.
 All the tourist attractions are full of people.
 Wedding venues for this period can be reserved for the 2 years preceding the wedding date.
-Accomodation is the most expensive in July and August too.
+Accommodation is the most expensive in July and August too.
 Both days and nights are rather hot with the temperatures during the day reaching up to 40 degrees Celsius in some extreme cases.
-Usual day temperature is around 35 degrees Celsius.
+The usual day temperature is around 35 degrees Celsius.

-If you plan to get married in Croatia at these months, plan to have your ceremony as late as possible and try to organise your wedding optimally.
-It’s definitely possible and summer wedding can be great if planned well.
+If you plan to get married in Croatia in these months, plan to have your ceremony as late as possible and try to organize your wedding optimally.
+It’s definitely possible and a summer wedding can be great if planned well.

 June with a different vibe.
 More melancholic one.
-September usually represents ending of the summer and even the sun has that different kind of glow.
-Don’t get us wrong, we love September, it just might be our most favorite month of them all.
-It represents postseason in Croatia and most of the tourists went back home.
+September usually represents the ending of the summer and even the sun has that different kind of glow.
+Don’t get us wrong, we love September, it just might be our favorite month of them all.
+It represents the postseason in Croatia and most of the tourists went back home.
 Once again, Croatia is not so crowded yet all the tourist services are open.
-Especially at the first half of the month.
+Especially in the first half of the month.

-Accomodation is once again easy to find, temperatures begin to drop although it’s still rather warm during the day.
-Sea is just perfect for swimming.
-September is perfect month to get married in Croatia.
+Accommodation is once again easy to find, temperatures begin to drop although it’s still rather warm during the day.
+The sea is just perfect for swimming.
+September is the perfect month to get married in Croatia.

-All of the October is good for a wedding ceremony with a colors in nature shifting toward the Autumn ones as the end of the month approaches.
-This looks great on the photos and videos, especially if you want to get married outdoors.
+All of October is good for a wedding ceremony with colors in nature shifting toward the Autumn ones as the end of the month approaches.
+This looks great in the photos and videos, especially if you want to get married outdoors.

 November is one of the chilly and rainy months.
-It’s still not so cold so there is no snow in most of the Croatia, but there are clouds and rain.
-In the southern Croatia there are still plenty of sunny and warm days but the overall weather is quite unpredictable.
-There are almost no tourists visiting Croatia in this month and most of the tourist places are closed.
+It’s still not so cold so there is no snow in most of Croatia, but there are clouds and rain.
+In southern Croatia, there are still plenty of sunny and warm days but the overall weather is quite unpredictable.
+There are almost no tourists visiting Croatia this month and most of the tourist places are closed.